Neural Kriging¶

 Fig. 6 Exponential function defining the weights based on distance.¶

 Modify the weights using a trainable neural network (one layer only) that incorporates secondary variables.
-This difference between the predicted and actual secondary variable values (\(\delta_{\text{secondary variable}}\)) is used as input to the neural network:
+This difference between the predicted and actual secondary variable values (\(\Delta_{\text{secondary variables}}\)) is used as input to the neural network:

 The neural network determines a factor that modifies the weights.
 As illustrated in Fig. 7, if a secondary variable is positively correlated with the primary variable, the neural network increases the weights for points with similar secondary variable values.
 If the secondary variable is negatively correlated, it decreases the weights.
 This enables the model to adaptively adjust the influence of surrounding points based on additional information.
 If the secondary variables are not correlated with the primary variable, the neural network will learn to output a factor of 1, effectively leaving the weights unchanged.
 If no secondary variables are provided, this step is skipped.